Utah Administrative Code

-5. The agency may in its discretion issue contracts for professional services by competitive bid pursuant to R850-11-400 or R850-11-500 instead of utilizing the procedures in this section.
+5. The agency may in its discretion issue contracts for professional or legal services by competitive bid pursuant to R850-11-400 or R850-11-500 instead of utilizing the procedures in this section.

 1. Competitive bids are not required for procurements under $3,000 unless the responsible agency staff member believes that the potential financial benefit to the trust beneficiaries from obtaining bids outweighs the staff time and costs associated with soliciting bids.

-2. For procurements over $3,000 and less than $20,000, except for procurements of professional services undertaken pursuant to R850-11-300, the responsible agency staff member shall seek to obtain no less than two competitive bids.
-Bids may be solicited and received by telephone, but shall be noted in writing by the responsible agency staff member.
+2. For procurements over $3,000 and less than $50,000, except for procurements of professional or legal services undertaken pursuant to R850-11-300, the responsible agency staff member shall seek to obtain no less than two competitive bids.
+Bids may be solicited and received by telephone or other means, but shall be noted in writing by the responsible agency staff member.

 3. The provider offering the lowest bid shall be selected unless the director makes a written determination that a provider submitting a higher bid is better qualified to provide the particular services being procured by the agency.

 4. Nothing in this rule shall prevent the agency from using existing statewide contracts for supplies, services and construction as set forth in R33-3-301(2).